CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How to unmarshall viper config to struct with dash character]: https://stackoverflow.com/a/51228490
 [Unmarshaling nested JSON objects]: https://stackoverflow.com/a/48651916
 [Split long commands in multiple lines through Windows batch file]: https://stackoverflow.com/a/69079
+[How to format current time using a yyyyMMddHHmmss format?]: https://stackoverflow.com/a/20234207
+[How to set default values in Go structs]: https://stackoverflow.com/a/37135458
+[How to gracefully shutting down a golang server?]: https://stackoverflow.com/a/54978843
+[How to change the current directory in Go]: https://stackoverflow.com/a/46028772
+[Bcrypt password hashing in Golang (compatible with Node.js)?]: https://stackoverflow.com/a/23259804
+[Adding a favicon to a static HTML page]: https://stackoverflow.com/a/34699173
+[Range over string slice in golang template]: https://stackoverflow.com/a/54163753

 {{< /table/bootstrap-table >}}